Cost of Believing Words Over Evidence

 The Promise We Break to Ourselves

-It lives in our relationship with ourselves.
+It exists in our relationship with ourselves.

 “I’ll start Monday.”

-“I’m just waiting for the right time.”
+“I’m waiting for the right time.”

-“I’ve been busy—but I’ll get to it.”
+“I’ve been busy, but I’ll get to it.”

 We offer ourselves the same reassurances we’ve learned to distrust.